-MOMENTUM INDUSTRIAL is one of Sweden's
+MOMENTUM INDUSTRIAL is one of

-leading resellers of industrial components for the industrial sector, with a local stock of inventories and sales in over 30 locations in Sweden as well as a subsidiary in Denmark.
+Sweden's leading resellers of industrial components for the industrial sector, with a local stock of inventories and sales in over 30 locations in Sweden as well as via a subsidiary in Norway.
 Momentum Industrial's offering includes local access to products, services, consulting, customised product training programmes, permit control and monitoring, logistics solutions and standby service.
 The company's customers primarily operate in the process and manufacturing industry, including paper and pulp, sawmill, automotive, food, mining and engineering companies.
-In addition, Momentum Industrial has its own workshops in a total of eight locations in southern and central Sweden.